 The President’s budget request includes a two-part plan for free community college: a proposal for a long-term federal-state partnership and a short-term, program-specific grant to institutions to waive tuition and fees.
 The President also proposes increasing the Pell Grant maximum award by $820 for the 2024-25 award-year, continuing with the pace to double the Pell Grant by 2029.
 Additionally, the administration once again included the intention to work with Congress to include DACA recipients in eligibility for Title IV federal student aid.

 On the workforce development front, the President proposed to increase funding for the Strengthening Community College Training grants by $35 million, for a total of $100 million in grants.

-In response to this announcement, Association of Community College Trustees President and CEO Jee Hang Lee said:
+In response to the release of the budget, ACCT President and CEO Jee Hang Lee made the following statement: